 Safety and Tips for the Best Patio Heater

-While a patio heater can be a great addition for your patio, it’s also important to be aware of safety tips.
+While a patio heater can be a great addition to your patio, it’s also important to be aware of safety tips.
 Some common ones to keep in mind include:

 - Look for a unit that has an automatic shutoff switch.
 What this means is that if the unit gets too hot it will automatically shut off.
 This can prevent it from causing a fire.

 - Look for a unit that has a cool to the touch glass screen.
-This is especially important if you pets or young kids that are curious and like to touch things.
-Without this safety feature the unit can cause very serious burns to the skin.
+This is especially important if your pets or young kids are curious and like to touch things.
+Without this safety feature, the unit can cause very serious burns to the skin.
 The majority of outdoor heaters do have this feature on them, so it shouldn’t be hard to find.

 - Look for a unit that offers tilt-over protection.
 Again this is important with kids and pets running around that could accidentally knock the heater over.
 Tilt protection will shut off the heater the moment it is knocked over, thereby preventing a fire hazard.

-- Look for a unit that meets all safety approvals and has been tests.
+- Look for a unit that meets all safety approvals and has been tested.
 It should state that it has been CSA and UL tested.

 Top 7 Best Outdoor Patio Heater

 The selection of patio heaters is vast with plenty of options for consumers to choose from.
 What this means is that it’s easy to feel bogged down and confused by what’s out there.
 To help you out here’s a look at seven patio heaters worth noting that may fit your needs and requirements.

 Best Commercial Heater: AmazonBasics Commercial Patio Heater